Fake news is a popular term and a matter of heated debate today, especially in politics.

 Are our students digitally naive?

-A recent Stanford study showed that otherwise digitally-savvy students are lacking in the critical thinking and digital literacy skills needed to weed out fake news stories from real ones.
+A recent Stanford study showed that digitally-savvy students lack in the critical thinking and digital literacy skills needed to weed out fake news stories from real ones.

 The study concluded that “overall, young people’s ability to reason about the information on the Internet can be summed up in one word: bleak.
 Our ‘digital natives’ may be able to flit between Facebook and Twitter while simultaneously uploading a selfie to Instagram and texting a friend.
 But when it comes to evaluating information that flows through social media channels, they are easily duped.”